Felipe31/CRUD-API/README.md

 ### Testing

-The `tests` folder hold all automated testing using jest.
+The `tests` folder holds all automated testing using jest.
 This API can be tested automatically using `npm test` or manually, by using the [Postman](https://github.com/Felipe31/CRUD-API/blob/main/postman/Tractian%20Backend.postman_collection.json) file (which contains one test case for each route).
 The Postman tests also need the environment [variables](https://github.com/Felipe31/CRUD-API/blob/main/postman/Localhost.postman_environment.json).

 ### Database

 The database used in this project is mongodb and the connection to it was made using `mongoose` and [mongodb atlas](https://www.mongodb.com/atlas/database).
-To connect this application to your mongodb database, you need to create a `.env` file, and set the variables shown in `.env.example`.
+To connect this application to your mongodb database, you need to create a `.env` file, and set the variables shown in the `.env.example`.

 For example:
 ```